jonahjonah/fpmb/NOTES.md

   - Behavior has been strange.
 Need to play with it more
   - Was also getting some issues with sound quality when I had comments/else statements in the loop.
 Need to investigate that too.
 Not committing that code right now.
 Or maybe I'll commit it commented out
   - It also won't loop when it gets to the end of the dir.
 Not sure why that is.
 Tried formatting the card, didn't help

+## 10/25

+- Working on mounting internal components on a board
+- Thinking it would be easier to use pinhead terminals for reed switch
+- Might be good to use more flexible wire too, make it easier to move around without disturbing stuff

+### EOD

+- Got Board 2 working with battery power
+  - It can only handle up to 19 volume as is, but that seems ok
+  - Added capacitor across VIN/GND to help with loss of power
+  - Could also switch to larger Booster (esp for the larger speaker one)
+- Other takeaways
+  - Should switch to softer wires for speaker wires, reed switches, this will make it easier to take the boards in/out without harming the wires/boards/etc
+  - For reed switches, Em has tools to add pinhead ends/terminals to the reed switch cables, and maybe to the speaker ones too

+## 10/28

+### Code

+- Tested Vaibhav's code, it sorta worked with some edits!
+- Still does not "rewind" after playing both songs
+  - Currently only printing stuff around finding a file to play, trying to figure out why "rewind" isn't working
+- Reed switches only activate at one side, need to line up magnet with that side

+### Build

+- Painted speaker grates
+- Attached speaker grates to all boxes